 Our favorite children’s books about a new baby

-15 things not to do with a baby15 Things Not to Do with a Baby, by Margaret McAllister.
+15 Things Not to Do with a Baby, by Margaret McAllister.
 It can seem as if little kids are always told what not to do with the new baby—don’t grab, don’t wake her, don’t bop her on the head with that toy hammer.
 Big brothers and sisters will love the silliness of this story, though.
 Don’t give your baby to a kangaroo and don’t plant him in the garden—these are rules kids can live with and definitely giggle over.
 (The utmost rule about what they should do with a baby will warm your heart, too.)

-Olivia: A Guide to Being a Big SisterOur favorite children's books about a new baby help Big Brother or Big Sister adjust to a new sibling.
-Ten Thousand Hour Mama.
+Olivia: A Guide to Being a Big Sister.
 We’re big fans of the feisty, precocious pig Olivia, so it’s no surprise the kids love her how-to on being a good sibling.
 In classic Olivia style, she shows how she helps out around the house (like fixing her little brothers breakfast, leaving only a few dirty dishes behind), sets a good example and takes care of her siblings.
 She sums up the pride she takes in being a good big sister like this: “Being a big sister or big brother is the most important job in the world.
 Maybe even the universe!”
 We feel you, Olivia.

-Peter’s ChairOur favorite children's books about a new baby help Big Brother or Big Sister learn about a new sibling—and adjust to the big changes.
-Ten Thousand Hour Mama, by Ezra Keats.
+Peter’s Chair, by Ezra Keats.
 This classic children’s book about a new baby (by the same author-illustrator who created The Snowy Day) shows a big brother’s jealousy in a concrete, relatable way.
 Peter gets mad because his parents gift all his old things to his new sister. (“It’s my high chair,” he grumbles when his dad paints his old high chair pink.)
 So Peter takes what’s left—his old, tiny chair—and runs away.
 I loved the sweet ending, and I bet you and your kids will, too.

 I hope you and your littles enjoy these books about a new baby, whether you’re welcoming a new member of the family, if your child is gaining a new cousin, or just if they want to learn about babies.